The greatest barrier to learning is stress.

-I call this course Conversational Jazz because we'll learn by doing.
-As an older (and wiser) musician once told me, "Experience first.
-Then explanation."
+Given simple words and phrases, we learned by doing.
+As an older (and wiser) musician once taught me: "Experience first.
+Then comes explanation."

-It's the way you learned your native tongue.
-In a relaxed environment, where trial and error were part of the game.
-And new information meant new possibilities.
+Mistakes were never considered failure.
+They were part of the game.
+And every piece of new information opened up a new world of possibilities.
 Believe it or not, our brains still work best this way.

 I'll walk you through the very same steps that I took to learn jazz from the ground up